y43fan/y43fan_sidequest_W2/README.md

 Learning Goals:

-- Understand setup()/draw() structure
-- Build a custom shape from polar points
-- Use noise() for smooth, organic motion
+- Understand how to manipulate variables to obtain desired result
+- Familiarize myself with different ways I can change the design

 ---